Rameshzende/Scanner_APP/README.md

            1) Open the cloned repository folder through the cmd

               Enter into the Project folder by

 		      cd /ProjectfolderName

                the Start the application

-	              npx react-native run-android (To run on Android) npx react-native run-ios (to run on iso Device)
+	       npx run-android (To run on Android)
+               npx run-ios (to run on iso Device)

 ### Creating a new application